Kangaroo Point active travel study

 Your feedback will play an important part in this study as we seek to understand more about your travel movements through the area and any challenges you face along your route.

-Your feedback will be considered alongside our technical inputs as part of our development of potential improvement options.
+Feedback will be considered alongside our technical inputs as part of our development of potential future improvement options.

 Next steps